What is a life insurance death benefit?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Life insurance protects your loved ones from any financial loss that will occur when you die.
-If you’re covered, the life insurance company will pay your beneficiarya sum of money called the death benefit.
+Life insurance protects your loved ones from financial loss.
+If you have an active life insurance policy when you die, the insurance company will pay your beneficiary a sum of money called the death benefit.

-The money can be paid out as a tax-free lump sum or annuity and can range from a few thousand dollars to millions of dollars.
+The money can be paid out as a tax-free lump sum or annuity.
+The amount of money your loved ones can claim depends on the policy you purchased — death benefits can range from a few thousand to millions of dollars.

 Key takeaways